Ultrawipf/OpenFFBoard/README.md

 </div>

-# Multi-Axis branch (alpha)
-	Known issues:
-		Condition block effects - Damper, Friction, Inertia need further tuning filtering to scale up the effect without getting strange high pitch 	noises 	from the motor.

-		HID commands untested.

-		StartDelay not implemented

-		Trigger Button / Trigger Repeat not implemented

-		Use Configurator from rtos_multiaxis branch.

-	Type help for command hints:
-	Use 'axis=n' to set number of axis (Max 2 for now - should eventually be able to increase to 3 for Z axis - see MAX_AXIS in constants.h)

-	Set axis params using the <axis>.<command>= format e.g. y.power=5000, omitting the axis specifier defaults to X i.e. power=5000 == x.power=5000

-	The tmc command is used to map an axis to a TMC driver board e.g. Assuming you only have one TMC board & the SPI solder jumper on the bottom side is set to 1, then to use that board with the 'Y' axis the command is: y.tmc=1

 # Open FFBoard
 The Open FFBoard is an open source force feedback interface with the goal of creating a platform for highly compatible simulation devices.